robenkleene/development-references/apple-terminal.md

 - Make a copy of the profile before changing
 - `Preferences > Profiles > Keyboard > Use Option as Meta Key`
+- `Preferences > Profiles > Shell > When the shell exits: Close if the shell exited cleanly`